How to Embroider Fleece

 An original heart appliqué was stitched on a very “nubby” fleece surface.
 Since most of the stitching is done directly on cotton, a 90/14 Topstitch Needle was used.

-Once the embroidery was completed, the basting box is released from the wrong side of the design.
+Once the embroidery was complete, the basting box is released from the wrong side of the design.

-A “fill” design, #292 Dragonfly, which is a free download to members of the Sulky Embroidery Club, was stitched on a large piece of polar fleece to make a baby blanket to donate to Project Linus (Keep your eye out for the full tutorial on the blog tomorrow).
+A “fill” design, #292 Dragonfly, was stitched on a large piece of polar fleece to make a baby blanket to donate to Project Linus .
 This fill design was hooped and stitched using all the same supplies/steps as above, with the exception that an 80/12 Ball Point Embroidery needle was used.
 Both designs are stitched in Sulky®- 40 wt.
 Rayon thread.

 After securing Soft ’n Sheer™ in a 120mm hoop, the back of the fleece was lightly sprayed with KK 2000™ Temporary Adhesive and pressed in place.
-Since fleece is a knit and can stretch, a basting box around the design was stitched to further stabilize this foundation fabric.
+Fleece is a knit and can stretch, so a basting box around the design was stitched to further stabilize this foundation fabric, a MUST before you embroider fleece.

 No top stabilizer was used.
 I wanted the stitches to sink into the nap a bit in hopes of achieving a “hand-embroidered” effect.

-I changed out to an 80/12 Ball-Point Embroidery needle, which was the largest I had on hand – and why I used the topstitch needle in the first place!!!- and slowed the machine down to its slowest speed reducing friction.
+I changed out to an 80/12 ballpoint Embroidery needle, which was the largest I had on hand – and why I used the topstitch needle in the first place!
+And slowed the machine down to its slowest speed reducing friction.
 End result?
 The design stitched out with no thread breakage and no more loops thrown!
-(Note: Sulky recommends a 14/90 Topstitch Needle with the 30 wt. thread, but by slowing down the machine, my machine accepted the alternative needle.)
+(Note: Sulky recommends a 90/14 Top Stitch Needle with the 30 wt. thread, but by slowing down the machine, my machine accepted the alternative needle.)

 The basting box is removed by snipping stitches on the wrong side